658 total views, 1 views today

 Even patients whose mood got well with antidepressant therapy are more susceptible to a relapse of depression.
 Studies have also shown that depressed patients experiencing insomnia or other sleep disturbances are more likely to contemplate suicide and die by suicide than depressed patients who are able to sleep normally.

 Now, if you notice that you have sleepless nights lately, better watch out.
 That may lead you to depression.
 For assurance, better consult a clinical expert to help you diagnose and cope with your situation.
-You might as well use a top-rated weighted blanket to sustain a normal sleep.
+You might as well use a top-rated weighted blanket to sustain a normal sleep and there are many weighted blanket reviews to help you decide which one to buy.

 Helen Bradfield did her degree in psychology at the University of Edinburgh.
 She has an ongoing interest in mental health and well-being.